 How far along are you?
 Do you have a beta yet?
 If not, when will you?
 Are you launched?
 If so, how many users do you have?
 Do you have revenue?
 If so, how much?
 If you're launched, what is your monthly growth rate (in users or revenue or both)?

+We’re finished the beta and launched today.
+We have 10 users and no revenue.

 If you have an online demo, what's the url?
 (Please don't password protect it; just use an obscure url.)